YimiaoHao/Go-projects-Yimiao-Hao/README.md

 # Go-projects-Yimiao-Hao

 ## Project Overview
-Through three minimal viable examples, learn several typical synchronisation approaches for goroutines in the ‘rendezvous/barrier’ problem.
-Understand the synchronisation semantics in concurrency where ‘all A must complete before B collectively commences’, along with the trade-offs in implementation and performance between disposable and reusable barriers.Project Overview Through three minimal viable examples, explore how goroutines synchronise in the ‘rendezvous/barrier’ scenario.
-Grasp the concurrency principle that ‘all A must complete before B collectively commences’, and evaluate the trade-offs between single-use and reusable barriers in implementation and performance.
+Learn several typical synchronisation methods for goroutines in the ‘meet/block’ problem through four simplest feasible examples.
+Understand the synchronisation semantics in concurrency where ‘all A must complete before B collectively begins’, along with the trade-offs between one-time barriers and reusable barriers in implementation and performance.
+Grasp the minimal implementation of a barrier allowing N processes to synchronise once: each worker prints part A, waits at the barrier, and only prints part B after all participants have arrived.

 ## Example Output
 rendezvous.go：
 Part A 3